PlayableLab FAQs

 Are analytics events included in every export?

-- Yes — every HTML playable export bundles the PlayableLab analytics shim that posts aggregated, non-PII funnel events and tap coordinates back for Analyzer.
+- Yes — every HTML playable export bundles the PlayableLab analytics shim that posts aggregated, non-PII funnel events and tap coordinates back for Playable-Analytics.

 Export & Delivery